apache/nuttx/arch/README.txt

         NuttX operates on the ARM9EJS of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.2.1.

+    arch/arm/include/lpc214x and arch/arm/src/lpc214x
+        These directories provide support for NXP LPC214x family of processors.
+        STATUS: This port is in progress and should be available in the nuttx-0.2.5 release.

 arch/m68322
     A work in progress.
+    STATUS:  Stalled for the moment.

 arch/pjrc-8051
     8051 Microcontroller.
 This port is not quite ready for prime time.